Federal Appropriations Bill Offers Potential Tourism Expansion from Mexico

 PHOENIX (December 22, 2020)—The new federal spending bill passed by Congress last night includes a provision for the U.S. Customs and Border Protection “to initiate a pilot program to expand travel opportunities” for travelers from Mexico, a move that could generate up to $181 million dollars in additional spending in just the first year alone.

 Every year, thousands of frequent, low‐risk, short‐term visitors travel from Mexico into Arizona to conduct business, visit family and friends, or shop at local stores—spending billions of dollars.
 Currently, pre-cleared travelers with U.S.-issued Border Crossing Cards cannot travel beyond Tucson or Yuma.
-This legislation would allow those visitors with the card to travel anywhere in Arizona and New Mexico.
+This legislation includes report language that encourages the U.S. Customs and Border Protection to examine considerations for a pilot program that would allow those visitors with the card to travel anywhere in Arizona and New Mexico.

-“This pilot program extends Arizona’s tourism and shopping zone so that business and leisure travelers can visit and enjoy Arizona’s many breathtaking landscapes and quality shopping experiences which in turn benefits our economy and our communities by generating increased tax revenues,” said Glendale Mayor Jerry Weiers, chair of the Maricopa Association of Governments (MAG).
+“A potential pilot program would extend Arizona’s tourism and shopping zone so that business and leisure travelers can visit and enjoy Arizona’s many breathtaking landscapes and quality shopping experiences which in turn benefits our economy and our communities by generating increased tax revenues,” said Glendale Mayor Jerry Weiers, chair of the Maricopa Association of Governments (MAG).
 “This program is a win-win for both tourists and Arizona’s economy and it couldn’t have come at a better time.”

 MAG, which has supported a travel zone extension for many years, has received strong support for the effort from Arizona’s congressional delegation, including Sen. Kyrsten Sinema, Rep. Greg Stanton, Rep. David Schweikert and Rep. Ann Kirkpatrick.